ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 When the data copy is complete, the duplicate can be managed and used as an independent volume.

 This feature is available in most locations.
-Click [here](/docs/infrastructure/BlockStorage?topic=BlockStorage-news) for the list of available data centers.
+For more information, see [the list of available data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news).

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} documentation](/docs/containers?topic=containers-block_storage#block_backup_restore).
 {:tip}